sebw/blog-old.wains.be/index.md

 A blog about Linux, Open Source, VoIP and other nerdy stuff.

-Comments require a Telegram account.
-[Isso] should replace Telegram in the near future.

 **Opinions expressed here represent my own and not those of my employer.**

 ## Who am I